-In order to continue lowering Arizona’s dropout rate and increase the number of high school graduates equipped with the skills necessary to succeed in the 21st century, we must first close the opportunity gap.
+The purpose of the Dropout Recovery Program is to continue lowering Arizona’s dropout rate and increase the number of high school graduates equipped with the skills necessary to succeed in the 21st century, we must first close the opportunity gap.
 All students must have equal and adequate access to educational opportunities and resources.
 To achieve this goal, we strive to ensure that Arizona’s communities, school districts, and individual schools provide each student with multiple pathways to success.

-What is a Dropout Recovery Program (DRP)
+What is a Dropout Recovery Program (DRP)?

-- A program dedicated to assisting youth that have left the education system the ability to achieve their high school diploma in an alternative setting including but not limited to online.
+- A program dedicated to assisting youth that have left the education system the ability to achieve their high school diploma in an alternative setting including but not limited to online

-What are the requirements of a DRP?
+What are the Requirements for DRP?

-Who can offer a DRP?
+Who Can Offer a DRP?

-- Every school district or charter district that provides instruction to high school students has the ability to offer a dropout recovery program (DRP) for eligible pupils.
-However, A provider of Arizona online instruction (AOI) pursuant to A.R.S. §15-808 may not also operate a DRP.
+- Every school district or charter district that provides instruction to high school students has the ability to offer a Dropout Recovery Program (DRP) for eligible pupils.
+However, a provider of Arizona Online Instruction (AOI) pursuant to A.R.S. §15-808 may not also operate a DRP.

-- School districts and charter districts may contract with an educational management organization (EMO) to provide a DRP.
+- School districts and charter districts may contract with an Educational Management Organization (EMO) to provide a DRP.
 If contracting with an EMO, the LEA shall ensure that all of the following requirements are met:

 - The EMO is accredited by a regional accrediting body.